Breaking Cat News by Georgia Dunn for February 06, 2022

 75. 20180228 141723

-zoesgramma about 2 years ago
+zoesgramma over 2 years ago

 I am here so late because, I’m a day late reading comments.
 That’s how days go sometimes.
 Who is going to read something at the tail end?
 I learned these long ago.
 Three phrases we use in our American English, which all came from Britain.
 A COP is short for ‘Constable on Patrol’.
 A TIP (for a waitress) is short for ‘To Insure Promptness.’
 And from the courtroom, a person might be on trial "For Unlawful Carnal Knowledge.
 (Figure that one out yourself)